 Wales

 In Wales, we worked with other animal welfare organisations as part of the Companion Animal Welfare Group Wales.
-This group published its own manifesto for the election, calling on candidates to back a variety of proposals including compulsory microchipping of owned cats in Wales and improvements in, as well as better enforcement of, the dog breeding regulations.
+This group published its own manifesto for the election.
+It called on candidates to back a variety of proposals including compulsory microchipping of owned cats in Wales.
+Also, improvements in, and better enforcement of, the dog breeding regulations.

-The group, under the banner for ‘More for Pets in Wales’, also organised a Welsh hustings in which leading Senedd candidates, who are also party spokespeople for animal welfare, debated the key animal welfare issues ahead of the election.
+The group, under the banner "More for Pets in Wales," also organized a Welsh hustings.
+In this event, leading Senedd candidates, who are also party spokespeople for animal welfare, debated the key animal welfare issues ahead of the election.
 This included sentencing in cases of animal cruelty and creative measures to educate the public about responsible pet ownership.

 London

-In London, Battersea worked closely with Assembly and Mayoral candidates, several of whom were able to visit our London site in 2019 and in 2020 before COVID-19 restrictions became necessary.
-We spent time reviewing the Mayoral and London Assembly’s policy responsibilities and found several key areas for improvement on animal welfare, as well as identifying the opportunity to encourage central government, local authorities and housing associations to implement better policies for our animals.
+In London, Battersea worked closely with Assembly and Mayoral candidates, several of whom were able to visit our London site in 2019 and 2020.
+We spent time reviewing the Mayoral and London Assembly’s policy responsibilities and found several key areas for improvement on animal welfare.
+We identified the opportunity to encourage central government, local authorities and housing associations to implement better policies for our animals.

 What you can do

 Now that the votes have been counted and we know who our representatives are, it’s time to hold them accountable for the promises that they have made on animal welfare.
 Battersea will be working closely with all those elected to deliver our campaigns, and we’ll need your help.
-It was only with the support of the thousands of members of the public that wrote to their MPs and MSPs that we were able to achieve five-year sentences for animal cruelty in England, Wales and Scotland.
+It was only with the support of the thousands of members of the public that wrote to their MPs and MSPs that we were able to achieve five-year sentences for animal cruelty in Great Britain.
 Together we can continue to make even more progress for dog and cat welfare.

 You can keep up to date on our policy priorities by following Battersea Public Affairs on X, and sign up to be kept informed of our forthcoming campaigns here.